Type 2 Diabetes Guide

 Risks of High A1C

-A common recommendation is to keep A1C below 7%, and closer to 6% if possible.
-Continued high A1C can lead to serious , such as eye problems and heart or kidney disease.
+A common recommendation for diabetics is to keep A1C below 7%, and closer to 6% if possible (your doctor will set a target A1C that is individualized for you).
+Continued high A1C can lead to serious , such as eye problems and or .

 What Can You Do to Lower Your A1C Numbers?

-To achieve a , you can lose weight if you are overweight (even a small weight loss is beneficial), engage in regular aerobic exercise, and plan your meals with the help of a dietitian or nutritionist.
-Even if you are not currently showing , the numbers don't lie - taking action immediately will give you a better chance to get the numbers under control and perhaps stave off Type 2 Diabetes.
+To achieve a , you can if you are overweight (even a small weight loss is beneficial), , and with the help of a dietitian or nutritionist who can create a sustainable eating plan for you.
+Even if you are not currently showing , the numbers don't lie - taking action immediately will give you a better chance to get the numbers under control and perhaps stave off type 2 diabetes.

 If you blood tests show prediabetic A1C numbers, ask your doctor for help.
-He or she may suggest medication if you have a family history of diabetes.
-In many cases a blood glucose monitor may also be suggested so that you can see how various foods and exercise impact your blood sugar levels.
-However, regular visits to your doctor - typically once every 3 months - are still recommended, along with repeat tests of A1C and fasting blood glucose.
+He or she may suggest medication if you have a .
+In many cases a glucometer may also be suggested so that you can see how various foods and exercise impact your blood sugar levels.
+However, regular visits to your doctor - typically once every 3 months - are still recommended, along with repeat tests of A1C and fasting blood glucose levels.

 The information on this website is based on our own research and personal experience, and is not a substitute for medical advice.
 Questions about your health and individual situation should be directed to your doctor.